vtereshkov/xdpw/README.md

 #### Differences
 * Strings are null-terminated arrays of characters (C style), but indexed from 1 for Pascal compatibility
 * The `Text` type is equivalent to `file`.
 It can be used for both text and untyped files
-* Calls via procedural variables require parentheses even for empty parameter lists
+* Method calls and procedural variable calls require parentheses even for empty parameter lists

 #### Limitations
 * No "classical" object-oriented programming